GoogleCloudPlatform/cloud-foundation-fabric/networking/hub-and-spoke-peering/README.md

 kubectl get all
 ```

-The next step is to edit the peering towards the GKE master tenant VPC, and enable export routes.
-You can do it directly in Terraform with the GKE module `peering_config' variable, via gcloud, or on the cloud ccnsole.
-We're leaving it as an option, since one of the goals of this example is to allow testing both working and non-working configurations.
+The example configures the peering with the GKE master VPC to export routes for you, so that VPN routes are passed through the peering.
+You can diable by hand in the console or by editing the `peering_config' variable in the cluster module, to test non-working configurations or switch to using the [GKE proxy](https://cloud.google.com/solutions/creating-kubernetes-engine-private-clusters-with-net-proxies).

 ### Export routes via Terraform